gtoutin/song-a-tiel/README.md

     - [ ] Related: cleanly handle errors.
 I have assertion errors for now
 - [ ] Make module runnable. aka `python3 -m SongaTiel --whatever-args` or better yet `./SongaTiel --whatever`
 - [ ] More docs are always good.
 Say exactly what could be empty in the schema and what is required
+- [ ] Don't return lyrics for the wrong song.
+Try "When He Died" by Lemon Demon.

 ## TEST CASES
 ### song + artist = song